Financial Aid Office Assessment

 Please see the documents below for historical data measuring office effectiveness.
 They include total aid disbursed each year since 2004-05, as well as the summary from our most recent student satisfaction survey (conducted in October 2016) and our most recent Self Study Report.

-In the 2016-17 academic year, the Financial Aid office implemented a number of changes to better serve our students and keep pace with federal requirements:
+The Financial Aid office has implemented a number of changes to better serve our students and keep pace with federal requirements:

 - Partnered with CampusLogic, bringing the verification process, as well as the gathering of other required documentation, online for students and parents.